jblake2415/Sample579/README.md

         </section>
         <section class="about" id="about">
             <h2>About Us</h2>
-            <p>At Elegant Hair Salon, we offer a range of services to keep your hair looking its best.</p>
+            <p>At Bacon and Egg-drew.com, we offer a range of services to keep your hair looking its best.</p>
             <p>Our team of professional stylists is here to provide you with a personalized experience.</p>
         </section>
         <section class="contact" id="contact">